RoseyW/lazycss/readme.md

 If you have any suggestions or comments please leave them in the comments section below.

-### 0.2.0 Update Infomation
+### 0.2.1 Update Infomation

-1. Rebuild global variable cssLazy.
+1. Calculate font size
-1. support using namespace.
+1. repair bug: This bug causes reactive data to not work properly

 ### Contact